 Directed Research (CHEM 399) provides an opportunity for undergraduate majors at the University of Hawaii at Manoa to receive academic credit while participating in research activities in reaction dynamics, combustion chemistry, rocket propulsion chemistry, atmospheric chemistry, astrochemistry, astrobiology, planetary chemistry, polymer chemistry, or organo metallic chemistry.
 This course is especially recommended for students who are considering the possibility of continuing their studies to the Master's or Ph.D. level.
-A description of our current research group can be found at index.html.
+A description of our current research group can be found on our home page.
 Typical projects are – but are not limited to:

 1. Energetic Materials